-- agricultural processes including stock grazing (which churns and compacts soil), dam construction, clearance of riparian vegetation and ploughing; - forestry activities (eg clearing, burning, conversion to plantation) which impose significant mechanical disturbance on stream headwaters and seepage channels (to which crayfish may display varying degrees of tolerance); - both agriculture and forestry may have significant effects via alteration of drainage and siltation characteristics, the application and timing of fertilisers and pesticides, and hazard reduction burning; - high intensity fires and the consequent effects on vegetation and habitat quality; - urban impacts, via waste management policies, waterway pollution and habitat removal; - general roading and drainage activities (urban and non-urban) impacting on seepage/wetland/stream bank habitat quality, and any activities (eg alluvial mining) that degrade river bank integrity and enhance erosion.
+- agricultural processes including stock grazing (which churns and compacts soil), dam construction, clearance of riparian vegetation and ploughing; - forestry activities (eg clearing, burning, conversion to plantation) which impose significant mechanical disturbance on stream headwaters and seepage channels (to which crayfish may display varying degrees of tolerance); - both agriculture and forestry may both have significant effects via alteration of drainage and siltation characteristics, the application and timing of fertilizers and pesticides, and hazard reduction burning; - high intensity fires and the consequent effects on vegetation and habitat quality; - urban impacts, via waste management policies, waterway pollution and habitat removal; - general roading and drainage activities (urban and non-urban) impacting on seepage/wetland/stream bank habitat quality, and any activities (eg alluvial mining) that degrade river bank integrity and enhance erosion.

 While all of these impacts have the potential to affect burrowing crayfish habitat quality over the long term, crayfish are at most risk from these activities at periods when they are moulting, visiting the surface, mating or nurturing young (Horwitz 1991).
-It should also be noted that introduced species, such as the mainland yabby (Cherax spp.), might carry parasites and diseases, and may prey on or compete with native crayfish for food and habitat (Horwitz 1990b).